nimroddanielmaayan/vue-3-crash-course/notes.md

 - Vue has a state management library called Vuex, which is similar to Redux and a library valled Pinia, which is another optional state management library

-- Vue has very good built-in dev tools
+- Vue has very good built-in dev tools.
+If the devtools don't show all the updated informatio, sometimes it's necessary to refresh them

 - Just like in React, we need to use callback function in event handlers, so not to triggrer an infinite loop